vidak92/space-invaders/README.md

 - `UIController` and `XXXScreen`: Used for handling UI logic.
 - The rest are gameplay-related(`Player`, `Enemy`, etc.) or utility-style classes.

-The project uses *dependency injection*(via Zenject) and a *state machine* for handling the high-level game state.

 ## Roadmap
 - ~~**v 0.1**~~
 	- ~~Implement basic game.~~